Educational Blog Articles About using a Sauna

 An ideal contrast therapy protocol involves alternating between 15-minute sauna sessions at 80-90 degrees Celsius and 2-3-minute ice baths at 6-10 degrees Celsius, repeated for 2-3 rounds.

-Clear Conclusion
+Clear Conclusion and Summary

 In summary, whether you opt for a traditional sauna or an infrared sauna, the key is to embrace the heat stress to trigger the Hormesis or adaptive response that fosters improved recovery, increased heat acclimation, stress reduction, mood enhancement, and accelerated healing from injuries.